How To Avoid Illness And Injury After A Hurricane

 “I had a childhood friend who was burned with third-degree burns after her gas generator exploded while trying to light it, as there was no electricity,” says Saint Thomas.

-“Each hurricane season, there are deaths reported from carbon monoxide poisoning related to power outages,” says Kelly Johnson-Arbor, MD, medical toxicologist and Co-Medical Director of the National Capital Poison Center.
-Carbon monoxide can cause nausea and vomiting and it can be fatal.
+“Each hurricane season, there are deaths reported from carbon monoxide poisoning related to power outages,” says Kelly Johnson-Arbor, MD, medical toxicologist and Co-Medical Director of the National Capital Poison Center.23 Carbon monoxide causes nausea and vomiting, and it can be fatal.
+Poisoning can happen so quickly that the exposed person becomes unconscious before recognizing any symptoms.

 To avoid carbon monoxide poisoning when using a generator: